boltops-tools/ufo/lib/ufo/help/docker/push.md

   ufo docker name  # to see the image name ufo docker push  # push up the registry

-You can also push up a custom by specifying the image name with the `--image` option.
+You can also push up a custom image by specifying the image name as the first parameter.

-  ufo docker push --image my/image:tag
+  ufo docker push my/image:tag

+The command also updates your ECR auth token in `~/.docker/config.json` in case it has expired.